jjmelancon/massmusicconvert/README.md

 ## supported platforms:

-linux: yes. tested on Arch Linux 5.15 with Python 3.10.1
+##### **linux**: yes. tested on Arch Linux 5.15 with Python 3.10.1
-macos: maybe. i do not own a mac and am too lazy to make a virtual machine at this time. all linux commands should interface properly with their unix counterparts, but don't count on any formal testing yet.
+##### **macos**: maybe. i do not own a mac and am too lazy to make a virtual machine at this time. all linux commands should interface properly with their unix counterparts, but don't count on any formal testing yet.
-windows: **probably**. windows uses a vastly different directory structure than a unix or linux type system, using C:\ as root as well as using backslashes instead of forward slashes like a sane operating system. thus, separate functions must be made to convert python input to an output that win32's cmd can understand. i've made functions to handle these specific issues, however no spaces can be in the ffmpeg directory path as a result of issues with getting win32's cmd to interpret spaces in directories properly. no other issues have manifested at this time.
+##### **windows**: ***probably***. windows uses a vastly different directory structure than a unix or linux type system, using C:\ as root as well as using backslashes instead of forward slashes like a sane operating system. thus, separate functions must be made to convert python input to an output that win32's cmd can understand. i've made functions to handle these specific issues, however no spaces can be in the ffmpeg directory path as a result of issues with getting win32's cmd to interpret spaces in directories properly. no other issues have manifested at this time.

 ## dependencies:

-linux: python3, ffmpeg. install ffmpeg to /bin/ffmpeg or manually specify the path to your ffmpeg directory.
+##### **linux**: python3, ffmpeg. install ffmpeg to /bin/ffmpeg or manually specify the path to your ffmpeg directory.
-macos: python3, ffmpeg. you must manually specify where ffmpeg is located.
+##### **macos**: python3, ffmpeg. you must manually specify where ffmpeg is located.
-windows: python3, ffmpeg. install ffmpeg to c:/ffmpeg/bin/ffmpeg.exe or manually specify the path to your ffmpeg directory.
+##### **windows**: python3, ffmpeg. install ffmpeg to c:/ffmpeg/bin/ffmpeg.exe or manually specify the path to your ffmpeg directory.

 ## task list: